Mahmoud-Ayesh-25/Mahmoud-Ayesh-25/README.md

 ---

 ## 🔭 Current Projects
+- **Quizify**
+  It is an application that helps you quickly review what you have studied by creating quizzes.

 - **Clinic Management System (CMS)**
   A comprehensive clinic management program that focuses on efficiency and ease of use, with process tracking and a robust database for data storage.